 “We’ve never really seen a huge increase in the NPS just based on a feature we added,” Mason said.
 “It can be misleading, too, because you might have exceptional customer service but not a great product, or vice versa.
 It doesn’t tell the full story.”

-But while the net promoter score may not tell you whether you have product-market fit, it’s a useful measure of a company’s customer experience and perceived ethos, Ellis said.
+While the net promoter score may not tell you whether you have product-market fit, it’s a useful measure of a company’s customer experience and perceived ethos, Ellis said.

 Customer Lifetime Value (LTV/CAC Ratio)